jtviegas/bashutils/README.md

 ## usage

+...one can include a script snippet to retrieve and source `bashutils.inc` dynamically, so that it gets downloaded each time, or we can add a function in our scripts to update it whenever we need.

-- add the include section in your bash script
+- add the include section in your bash script to get `bashutils.inc` dynamically
 ```
 #!/usr/bin/env bash